 The town on Manhattan saw a resurgance in 1909 and the population of 800 to 1000 people and their town matured into great little town.
 Local mines produced Gold, Silver and Copper, while Frank Garside published a weekly newspapper, the Post.
 The town continued its mining operations, including a gold dredge.

 In total, the mines of Manhattan Nevada produced a total of 10.3 million dollars until it ceased operations in 1947.
-Today, Manhattan is home to 124 people and boast two bars, The Miner’s Saloon and and The Manhattan Bar and Motel.
+Today, Manhattan is home to 124 people and boasts two bars, The Miner’s Saloon and and The Manhattan Bar and Motel.